JSX

 val render : element -> string

-Render a JSX.element to a string.
+Render a JSX.element as a string.

 This function takes a JSX.element and converts it into its corresponding HTML string representation.

-let html: string = JSX.render (
+let html: string = JSX.render(

 <div>